WestiferRobin/hedron/README.md

     - Also include a love system for Breeding
         - Work on Gene Algorithm and create families
     - Should also monitor Needs too
-- Hedron vs Hedron
-    - FIX BUGS BEFORE CONTINUING
-    - Move
-        - Tensorflow
-    - Combat
-        - Tensorflow
-    - Social
-        - GPT
-    - Needs
+    - Assets
+        - Create Males and Females
-        - Tensorflow
+        - Create Children
 - Board Integration: 100 Hedrons vs 100 Hedrons
+    - POLISHING!
+        - Update and fix any assets missing including sound
+        - Update gamelogic and major refactoring as needed
     - Simulation needs to be the same as if a player does it
         - Speed up version of a player game
     - Camera